cunum/near-validator-setup-hetzner/README.md

 ![alt text](./img/registration.png)

 # Step 2 - Setup Cloud Server
-Goto Hetzner cloud console (https://console.hetzner.cloud)
+Goto Hetzner cloud console at https://console.hetzner.cloud

 ### 1) Create new project
-Press "Create new project", name it something like "near-node"
+Press "Create new project", name it as you like, i.e. "near-node"

 ![alt text](./img/project.png)

-### 2) Click on "Create Server" on your new project
+### 2) Click "Create Server" on your new project

 ![alt text](./img/create.png)